wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 The first thing we need this function to do is get the person's birthday, and then figure out how old they are, and then return their full name and birthday in an object.

 First we have to get their birthday, which is stored in a string like "February 12, 1944".

-That is not very helpful to us because when you want to work with dates in Javascript, it has to be changed over to what is called a Javascript date.
+That is not very helpful to us because when you want to work with dates in Javascript, it has to be changed over to what is called a **Javascript Date**.

-Wes will show us how we can do that within our inline map function like so:
+You can do that within the inline map function like so 👇

 ```js
 const cleanPeople = people.map(function(person){